turri21/Apple-II_Senhor/README.md

+-=(Apple-II_Senhor notes)=-

-Apple-II MiSTer QMTECH -- Tested: Working Video 1080p & Sound
+Tested: Working Video 720p, 1080p & Sound -- Use Quartus 17.0.2 on Linux to synthesize this core (see the "Building core" section).

+Only Quartus 23.1 on Windows synthesizes a working .rbf
 # [Apple IIe](https://en.wikipedia.org/wiki/Apple_IIe) for [MiSTer](https://github.com/MiSTer-devel/Main_MiSTer/wiki)

 This is a MiSTer port of the Apple IIe core from MiST.